 To take you back the beginning, we would have to time travel back eight years ago where you would find me in a modest little apartment in Texas, happily mothering my beautiful one year old daughter, and absolutely giddy about my new discovery: cloth diapering.

-What began as a simple, thrifty solution to an economic challenge quickly grew into something of a hobby, and in my enthusiasm, I started a blog and filled up post after post with my zeal for cloth diapers.
-I knew every system of diapering, I moderated cloth diapering message boards, I stalked the shops of WAHM-made specialty diapers that would sell out seconds after they stocked, I knew the first names of some of the more prominent diapering business owners of that era because we emailed each other often.
+What began as a simple, thrifty solution to an economic challenge quickly grew into something of a hobby, and in my enthusiasm, I wrote online about my zeal for cloth diapers.
+I knew every system of diapering, I moderated cloth diapering message boards, I stalked the shops of WAHM-made specialty diapers that would sell out seconds after they stocked.
+I knew the first names of some of the more prominent diapering business owners of that era because we emailed each other.
 I was all in.

 My passion for my precious hobby waned only slightly when I was pregnant with my second daughter, but once she arrived, I was over the moon to get to experience cloth diapering from the start.
-I continued to write about it on my blog, and even wrote about it sometimes here at Art of Simple.
 Eventually, the day came when both girls had grown out of the diapering stage, and so I tucked most of our cloth diapering stash away for a wistful someday.

 I found myself lugging home big bags of disposable diapers from the warehouse club, ashamed and defeated.
 The cloth diapers stayed tucked in their drawers while I figured out how to put systems in place to run a home housing six people with a modicum of sanity.
 Eventually, I no longer cringed when I threw each dirtied disposable diaper in the trash.
 Eventually, it became normal.

 The twins turned one, and I began the process of moving things around, changing their nursery to a toddler-friendly room.
 I loaded the cloth diaper stash into a laundry basket, and I must have scooted that basket around the room twenty times, unsure of what to do.